Everyone knows it’s a good idea to protect your hearing. Yet much of the advice you hear on hearing protection is just plain wrong.

 - Aircraft Personnel

 - Bar/Club/Concert Professional

-But don’t assume it’s a foregone conclusion that if you work in one of these fields you’ll lose your hearing.
+But don’t assume it’s a foregone conclusion that if you work in one of these fields, you’ll lose your hearing.
 You can and should take precautions.
-They make a difference.
+Hearing protection can make a difference.

-Are you starting to notice any hearing loss? it’s time to get a hearing test to find out where you stand.
+Are you starting to notice hearing loss?
+It’s time to get a hearing test to find out where you stand.
 Speak with a hearing specialist about your job and the measures you’re taking.
 Learn about solutions like hearing aids for those who are already living with hearing loss.